sigp/lighthouse/README.md

 - [`stable`][stable]: Always points to the latest stable release.
   - This is ideal for most users.
 - [`unstable`][unstable]: Used for development, contains the latest PRs.
-  - Developers should base thier PRs on this branch.
+  - Developers should base their PRs on this branch.

 ## Contributing